skip to main content

 Students interested in pursuing the Certified Public Accountant (CPA) license must have 150 credit hours of college/university credit to be eligible for certification.
 The shared program may not reduce the overall number of credits a student must take, but it can provide a cost savings to the student, allowing up to nine graduate program credits to be taken at undergraduate tuition rates.
 This will be considered and built into the student’s study plan.

-Students must be admitted to the undergraduate accounting major and must have completed at least ACC 300 before applying.
-Admission to the program requires a minimum undergraduate grade-point average of 3.0, and admission is competitive based upon space available.
+Students must have completed at least 56 credits and have a grade in either ACC 300 or ACC 305 before applying.
+Admission to the program requires a minimum undergraduate grade-point average of 3.0 and is competitive based on space available.

 Step 1: You will need to have an approved plan of study.
 Please email Katie Burley to develop your approved plan of study for the shared program.
 This plan must be submitted with your application.